jensraaby/restbucks-finatra/README.md

 # restbucks-finatra
 An attempt to learn to use the Finatra web framework for something.

-As most documentation for doing non-trivial things with Finatra 2 is hard to find (or typically a reference to some example code), this is an attempt to go through the motions and make notes.
+As documentation for doing non-trivial things with Finatra 2 is hard to find (or typically a reference to some example code), this is an attempt to go through the motions and make notes.

 The aim is to get the following working:
 * Scala Guice dependency injection